soblenes32/LSM9DS1-Pi4j-Driver/README.md

 # LSM9DS1 Pi4j Driver

 This package contains a java driver to poll the Sparkfun LSM9DS1 IMU breakout board.
-The LSM9DS1 is an 9-DOF IMU chipset that is available on a breakout board manufactured by Sparkfun.
-This project is a driver to be used in conjunction with the pi4j framework, and is designed to provide an efficient higher-level interface to read raw and interpreted IMU polling data from the chip via the I2C bus.
+This project is a driver to be used in conjunction with the pi4j framework.
+It is designed to provide an efficient high-level interface to read raw and interpreted IMU polling data from the chip via the I2C bus.

 ## Getting Started